-- Disturbances within the wellsite are hand drawn based on what is observed at the site. - Use the data sheet provided to complete a map outlining all human disturbance evidence present at the site. - Write the type of human disturbance in the polygons using the codes described under "Human Disturbance" included on the worksheets. - Once mapping is completed, the diagram is reviewed to ensure that it accurately reflects the true size and shape of the human disturbances. - When reviewing data after collection, all polygon boundaries and labels are traced with a fine-tipped color marker to ensure they are clearly visible. - The field map is scanned, imported into GIS and if required aligned with the GIS image of the site. - High-resolution imagery on which human disturbances visible on the ground can be mapped will also need to be obtained and assessed.
+- Disturbances within the wellsite and reference sites are hand drawn based on what is observed at both sites. - Use the data sheet provided to complete a map outlining all human disturbance evidence present at the site (e.g., wellhead bore location, roads nearby). - Write the type of human disturbance in the polygons using the codes described under "Human Disturbance" included on the worksheets. - Once mapping is completed, the diagram is reviewed to ensure that it accurately reflects the true size and shape of the human disturbances.